bahrus/xtal-state/README.md

 ## Updating history.state

-xtal-state-commit is a lightweight custom element that inserts to the history.state object with a specified path.
+xtal-state-commit is a lightweight custom element that inserts its "history" property into the history.state object with an optional specified path.

 As with all the other web components discussed here, you can specify the "level" at which the history.state object should be modified: